 Our July fishing concentrates on the lower, tidally influence "Lower River".
 Many of the powerful second-run kings spawn directly in the main stem of the Kenai and never make it u to the Killey river.
-With bait now allowed, your guide will troll his plugs and luresin the best spots.
-At other times (or even during the same day) you may "Drift" for the kings if the tidal activity is good- drifting entails using weights (aka "slinky's") to drift the bait (usually salmon eggs) along the bottom and attract the fish as they move up the outgoing tidal swing.
+With artificial lures, your guide will troll his plugs in the best spots.
+At other times (or even during the same day) you may "Drift" for the kings if the tidal activity is good- drifting entails using weights (aka "slinkies") to drift the lure along the bottom and attract the fish as they move up the outgoing tidal swing.

 Receive a copy of our exciting 2021 Legendary Adventures brochure in the mail and we'll have our 40 page catalog in the sent to you right away.
 In the meantime, dive into the online version, and please let us know if you have any questions!
 Our office staff has a combined 100 years of Alaska and worldwide adventure travel experience, and we'd love to put that knowledge to work to assist your planning.